owowed/userscript-common/README.md

 // ...
 // ==/UserScript==
 ```

-Replace "\<filename-here>" with the library available in the repository.
-For example, to include the `mutation-observer.js` library, you must add this line into your userscript header:
+Replace "\<filename-here>" with the name of the library you want to use.
+For example, to include the `mutation-observer.js` library, add the following line to your userscript header:

 ```javascript
 // @require  https://github.com/owowed/userscript-common/raw/main/mutation-observer.js
 ```

-### Library dependency
+### Library Dependency

 Some library may depend on other library.
 You can usually see this on the library's `@require` directive, placed on the userscript header (on top of the file).
-For that kind of library, you must also require the same dependencies as required by the library.
-For example, the `wait-for-element.js` library requires `mutation-observer.js` library, in order to include `wait-for-element.js` in your userscript, you must also include `mutation-observer.js`:
+For those kinds of libraries, you must also require the same dependencies as required by the library itself.
+For example, the `wait-for-element.js` library requires the `mutation-observer.js` library.
+In order to include `wait-for-element.js` in your userscript, you must also include `mutation-observer.js`.

 ```javascript
 // ==UserScript==
 // ...